david-elfau/anti-stress-balls/README.md

  * The rest of the colors have a basic behavior (BallColor).
 * This structure is repeated on the ScriptableObjects.

+ ### Shaders on UI
+ * I have used Universal Render Pipeline and Shader Graph
+ * I have created an overlay to the buttons to show when is selected.
+ * Buttons selected and non selected use the same shader, but different material.
+Material changes the parameters of the shader.

 ## Contact

 David Elfau - [LinkedIn profile](https://www.linkedin.com/in/delfau/)